-The Wampanoag Tribe of Martha's Vineyard was carefully edited by Linda Coombs, a member of the Tribe.
+The Wampanoag Tribe of Martha's Vineyard was edited by Linda Coombs, a member of the Tribe.
 Working with Linda gave me a better understanding of the Wampanoag people, and their cultural suffocation when the white man "discovered America."
-The story of the Wampanoag is the story re-enacted by Native Americans across America, except on the Vineyard it was the bible, rather than the bullet, which subdued them.

 Click here to purchase "The Wampanoag Tribe of Martha's Vineyard"